Tipping / Gratuity

 Thank you.

-• Tour guides: For walking tours, tipping $5–$10 per person for a 2–3 hour tour is customary, more if the tour was exceptional.
+• Tour Guides: For walking tours, a tip of $5–$10 per person for a 2–3 hour tour is customary, depending on the quality of the tour.

 More San Francisco Travel Questions